gusleig/get_binance_data/README.md

 # Binance DCA Bot backtesting
+I needed a tool to test trading bot best configuration with historical data.

+What is the best number of safety orders?
+What is the best threshold ?

+To answer these questions you need to backtest your bot for each coin you are trading.

-Loadning historical data from Binance, The bot tries to mimit the 3commas bot using:
+Loading historical data from Binance, The bot tries to mimit the 3commas bot using:

 - profit.
 Profit percentage %.
 - bo = Base order value.